Republicanism in Norway: Public opinion

 King Harald V and Queen Sonja at the premiere of the movie Kon-Tiki in Oslo.

 In 2013 the news agency TV 2 asked the Norwegian people how they felt about the monarchy and about the individual monarchs.
 91% of the people who were asked believed that King Harald was doing a good job as King of Norway and 80% believed that Queen Sonja was doing a good job as Queen of Norway.
 Most people that were asked believed that Queen Sonja is very important to King Harald in relation to counselling, advice and support.
 Additionally, 13% believed that the king should abdicate to let his son Crown Prince Haakon be crowned king before his father dies, and 75% believed that the king should not abdicate.

-In more recent years, the monarchy and royal family has received criticism due to Princess Märtha Louise’s continued use of her title as Princess of Norway for commercial reasons.
+In more recent years, the monarchy and royal family has received criticism due to Princess Märtha Louise's continued use of her title as Princess of Norway for commercial reasons.
 The princess renounced the title "Her Royal Highness" in 2002, but as recently as May 2019 and July 2024 she has been accused of taking advantage of her royal title for marketing purposes.

-Between 2017 and May 2024, popular support dropped from 81 to 73%, while it reached an all time low of 62% in September 2024.
-Accusations of rape and the subsequent imprisonment of Marius Borg Høiby combined with scandals involving the King's son-in-law, conspiracy theorist, convicted felon and accused sex offender Durek Verrett, have been cited as reasons for a "decimation of the Norwegian royal family's reputation," leading to debate about democratic constitutional reforms to abolish hereditary positions and a doubling of membership in the Norwegian republican association from 270 to 500 members.
+Between 2017 and May 2024, popular support dropped from 81 to 73%, while it reached an all time low of between 54-66% in February 2026.
+Accusations of rape and the subsequent imprisonment of Crown Princess Mette-Marit's non-royal son, Marius Borg Høiby, combined with Mette-Marit's association with Jeffrey Epstein and scandals involving the King's son-in-law, conspiracy theorist, convicted felon and accused sex offender Durek Verrett, have been cited as reasons for a "decimation of the Norwegian royal family's reputation," leading to debate about democratic constitutional reforms to abolish hereditary positions and a doubling of membership in the Norwegian Republican Association to over 700 members.